Achala200/Hackerrank-Division/README.md

 # Hackerrank-Division
-The provided code stub reads two integers,  and , from STDIN.
+The provided code stub reads two integers, a and b, from STDIN.
 Add logic to print two lines.
-The first line should contain the result of integer division,  // .
-The second line should contain the result of float division,  / . if __name__ == '__main__':
+The first line should contain the result of integer division, a // b.
+The second line should contain the result of float division,  a/b . if __name__ == '__main__':
     a = int(input())
     b = int(input())